#RealCollegeCalifornia Basic Needs Summit: Fostering Resiliency During A Pandemic

 The membership cycle covers September through August and payments are processed by the Community College League of California.

-Registration for the 2020 #RealCollegeCaliforniaBasic Needs Summit is now open.
+Registration for the 2020 #RealCollegeCaliforniaBasic Needs Summit is now closed.
 The summit is geared toward administrators, faculty, classified staff and student leaders from all areas of the colleges that are working on or interested in helping alleviate basic needs insecurity in our communities.
 This year's summit will be presented in a virtual format via Zoom.

 - Free Admission for #RealCollegeCalifornia Coalition Members